Nthasneem03/CreativeHorizons/README.md

 - **AOS Library:** For scroll animations.
 - **Font Awesome:** For the icons used in the services section.
 - **Google Fonts:** For custom typography.

+## Contributing
+  Feel free to open issues or submit pull requests if you'd like to contribute to the project.

+## Contact
+For any queries or suggestions, feel free to reach out at naeemathasneem03@gmail.com.